Royal Challengers Bengaluru: Consortium acquisition and record valuation (2026–present)

+The deal received formal ratification from the Board of Control for Cricket in India (BCCI) on 25 March 2026.

 Team identity

 Naming

 Vijay Mallya wanted to associate one of his top-selling liquor brands, either McDowell's No.1 or Royal Challenge with the team.
-The latter was chosen, hence the name.

 Logo

 The logo initially consisted of the RC emblem in yellow on a circular red base.
 The RC crown emblem with the roaring lion placed on the top of the logo was derived from the original Royal Challenge logo.
 No significant changes took place in the design of the logo except for the replacement of colour yellow with gold from 2009.
 This logo also had a dotted white circle around the RC emblem.
 The team also uses an alternate logo for the Game for Green matches where the green plants surround the logo and the text Game for Green is placed below the logo.
 The logo was redesigned in 2016 with the inclusion of black as a secondary colour.
 The lion in the crest was enlarged and the shield removed.

 In 2020, a new logo was unveiled featuring a bigger lion and the crown returning from the previous logo.
 The RC emblem was omitted for this crest.
 In 2024, the logo changed again after Royal Challengers Bangalore was renamed to Royal Challengers Bengaluru.